Anthropology (2018 - 2020)

 ANTH-UA 30 Prerequisite: Culture, Power, Society (ANTH-UA 1) or permission of the instructor.
 Abercrombie, Myers, Oliphant, Zito.
 4 points.

 Examines the cultural nature of basic beliefs and values manifested in both simple and complex societies.
 Discussion of time and space, causality, myth, prophecy and divination, witchcraft and magic, and mysticism.

 Conversations in Everyday Life

 We spend a great deal of our time talking: whether face-to-face, on the phone, texting, or via another communicative technology, our feelings and ideas are constantly being exchanged.
-Investigates how conversation shapes our lives in culturally and linguistically diverse urban communities and presents the theories and methods for analyzing the roles that talk plays in medical, work, and school settings, where miscommunication frequently occurs.
+Investigates how conversation shapes our lives in culturally and linguistically diverse urban communities and presents theories and methods for analyzing the roles that talk plays in medical, work, and school settings, where miscommunication frequently occurs.

 Analyzes cultural practices and belief systems surrounding illness, suffering, and healing in medical systems around the globe.
 Healing specialists may be trained in both indigenous and cosmopolitan medicine; patients and healers both confront the structures of health resources and problems of improving health care.

 Global Biocultures: Anthropological Perspectives on Health

 ANTH-UA 36 Prerequisite: Culture, Power, Society (ANTH-UA 1) or permission of the instructor.
 Hansen.
 4 points.